Straight up, guv! Would I lie to you?

 - 28 December 2020

-Iron Man, Captain America, Thor, Hulk, and their MCU friends have been entertaining us since Iron Man first came to the screen in 2008—just don't mention either of Hulk's solo outings.
+Iron Man and his MCU friends have been entertaining us since he first came to the screen in 2008—just don't mention either of Hulk's solo outings.
 For better or worse, some of those films have helped define the summer blockbuster.
-But, while Marvel plans many more instalments of the franchise in the future, I don't think that I'll be following along.(more…)
+But, while Disney Marvel plans many more instalments of the franchise, I don't think I'll be following along.(more…)

 - Taking one for the team